 If you would like to help translate this site please click here.

-On the 4th August six 'Australians' (from almost as many ethnicities!), with Delfin Ovalle in charge, took the long flight via Auckland and Chile to Lima, Peru for "Aventura Misionera 2011".
+Six 'Australians' (from almost as many ethnicities!), with Delfin Ovalle in charge, took the long flight via Auckland and Chile to Lima, Peru for "Aventura Misionera".
 There they were joined by the GRN Peru team (Elda, Veronica and Simon) and Nissi, a young Chilean lady.
 After a few days cultural orientation the team headed north to begin their ministry.

 For the next two and a half weeks the team focussed on sharing the good news of Jesus, through bible stories, with hundreds of people in dozens of villages and towns in the province of Corongo.